chunjy92/nlp4j/penn.md

     advmod
   - if C has ADJP or d has any VJ: amod
+  - if P has any [ADJP | ADVP | VP]:
+    - if C has VP and C's Subject is an Empty Category: xcomp
+    - if C is S:
+        ccomp
   - if C has function tag -COMP:
     a) if d has last morpheme PAD and the word is either 에게 or 게: iobj